TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 Branches allow a developer to experiment with multiple new features simultaneously on the same code-base.
 In git, branches are very lightweight and easy to manage, making them incredibly useful.

-To view, create, and switch branches, use: (similar to `ls`, `mkdir`, and `cd`)
+To view, switch, and create branches, use: (similar to `ls`, `cd`, and `mkdir`)

 ```
 git branch
+git checkout <branchname>
 git checkout -b <newbranch>
-git checkout <branchname>
 ```

 *Note:* Many git commands require that you are on the correct branch before executing the command - using these 3 commands regularly before running more complicated commands will save you headaches down the road!

+**Important:** A new branch is already created as a copy of the current branch, so you always need to double check that you're on the branch you want to copy (typically, `dev`)

 ### Committing changes